What Is Metatarsalgia?

-Most often, the pain comes on gradually, for example over a period of several months, rather than suddenly.
+Most often, the pain comes on over a period of several months, rather than suddenly.

 Excessive pronation (side-to-side movement of the foot when walking or running)